-- She received many other records
+- Earned many other records

-- She was a member of the National Woman’s Party
+- Member of the National Woman’s Party

-- She was a supporter of the Equal Rights Amendment
+- Supporter of the Equal Rights Amendment

 Fascination with her life, career, and disappearance continues to this day.
 A recently discovered photograph has renewed interest in her disappearance and possible survival as a Japanese prisoner.
 Whether or not the mystery will ever be solved remains to be seen.